-February 19th to 25th, 2024 marks BC Heritage Week.
+February 21st to 27th, 2022 marks BC Heritage Week.
 Abbotsford is home to a rich and diverse heritage, with traditions and history being passed down amongst generations and cultures.
 Explore the history of how Abbotsford was built, the stories of those who built it and how that history shapes our future.
-Visit one of our many museums and historic sites, or read and learn virtually about what makes Abbotsford a thriving community proud of its’ heritage.
+Visit one of our many museums and historic sites, or read and learn virtually about what makes Abbotsford a thriving community proud of its heritage.

 When it opened in 2008, The Reach wanted to create a space to preserve and share the stories of Abbotsford’s rich and diverse cultural heritage and showcase the best in arts from local artists as well as artists across Canada and throughout the world.
 Voices of the Valley, its permanent history exhibition, was opened in February, 2016 in collaboration with the MSA Museum Society.
 The exhibition invites everyone, from avid history buffs to school children, to explore the rich collections of historical objects, photographs, and archival materials that tell the story of the community through the eyes of individuals who have shaped it.